-The Board of Examiners is responsible for regular evaluation of the education and study programmes for monitoring purposes and if necessary, adjustment of the study load of the study programme.
-In any case, the study-ability for the students will be taken into consideration by the IEMA Board of Deans.
+The IEMA Board of Deans is responsible for regular evaluation of the education and study programmes for monitoring purposes and if necessary, adjustment of the study load of the study programme.
+The IEMA Board of Deans will, in any case, take the workload for the students into consideration.